-Figure 4: Table showing the 12 SCDB combinations used to check for a conserved batch-correlated set of genes.
+Figure 4: Table showing the 12 same-class-different-batch (SCDB) combinations used to check for a conserved batch-correlated set of genes.

 Since each SCDB combinations contain samples from the same class but different batches, the source of variation in the combination arises mostly from batch effect.
 The loadings of genes in each SCDB combination were calculated and we plotted these values to observe the distribution.
 Batch effects may be manifested non-uniformly if there appears to be a distinct group of genes with higher loadings.

-We subsequently examined if there exists a correlation between the number of probes matching to a gene and the tendency of that gene to associated with batch effect.
+We subsequently examined if there exists a correlation between the number of probes matching to a gene and the tendency of that gene to be associated with batch effect.
 We combined the sets of significant genes loading to batch effect from all 12 SCDB combinations.
 The frequency at which a gene appears in this combined gene set is calculated.
 We plotted this data against the number of probes matching to a gene to observe if there is a correlation.

 Results